marco-pontes/simple-fake-api/readme.md

 }
 ```

-4. Add a script to start fast-api
+4. Add a script to start simple-fake-api

 ```jsonc
 {